deepakkumar0246/mobile-repairing-system-management/README.md

  * Provide the ability to handle and keep track of pre mobile orders from customer.
  * Provide the ability to handle daily sales and to get report about process easily.
  * Provide POS system for handle customers.
+ * Technical Highlights & Implementation Details
+✅ Core Feature Implementation
+All core functionalities were carefully implemented as per the outlined requirements.
+These include:

+Customer module with automatic discount logic

+Employee and Salary management with role-based salary processing

 Technology stack